nmontesdeoca/BetNotificationsBot/README.md

 * whenHandler(context) - Handler function for the when command
 * checkHandler(context) - Handler function for the check command
 * capitalize(text) - Capitalizes a text
+* displayLastDrawResults(context, results) - Sends a message with the las draw results

 ---
 #### players